In response to COVID-19, WBCA is temporarily

 - There are no make-up days for missed classes.
 If you miss a class and wish to make it up, you may attend a designated Clay Open Studio class time for a $10 fee.
 If you have an emergency, please contact WBCA.

-- Please note that if a student is not registered for a clay class, the Clay Open Studio fee increases to $26 for Members or $34 for Non-Members for the designated Wednesday and Saturday Clay Open Studio times.
+- Please note that if a student is not registered for a full-time clay class, the Clay Open Studio fee increases to $26 for Members or $34 for Non-Members for the designated Wednesday and Saturday Clay Open Studio times.